A Comprehensive Guide to Overcoming the Most Common Data Integration Challenges

 You can read his full speech – which is not much longer! – here.

 Hearing this quote got me thinking about failure.
 Failure in our lives, our businesses, our jobs, our relationships.
 And more importantly, about how we often fail merely because we give up too quickly.
-Unfortunately we’ll never know, but we can do something to avoid failure.
-In fact we can do a lot!
+Unfortunately, we’ll never know, but we can do something to avoid failure.
+We can do a lot!

 Now whereas I believe that advising you on your private life is best left to my other platform https://finding-your-happy.com, I do feel sufficiently knowledgeable to speak about your business failures here.